supercollider/supercollider.github.io/_posts/2016-07-09-supercollider-3.7.2.md

 Head to the [Downloads](/download) page to get 3.7.2.

 3.7 is special since it marks our first release in a few years (not counting some prereleases in 2015).
-It's also significant since from here on, we'll be picking up the speed of 3.x releases.
+It's also significant since from here on, we'll be picking up the speed of 3.x versions.
 3.8 is only a month or so away as of this writing.

 3.7 can coexist with 3.6.6 and other SC versions.
 We recommend you backup your `sc_ide_conf.yaml` - settings from 3.6.6 should be forwards compatible, but using a 3.7 settings file in 3.6.6 may experience problems.
 This can be found in the user support folder (File > 'Open user support directory').